Rebof/Intuji-QA-Associate-Challenge/README.md

 ## 🔁 Previous Version

-An earlier version of this project, which I had been working on before applying, is available here:
+An earlier version of this project, which I had been working on, is available here:
 🔗 [Old Repo - Ecommerce-e2e-cypress](https://github.com/Rebof/Ecommerce-e2e-cypress)
 This version includes: